datengefluester/Ueberhangmandate_Bundestag/README.md

 ### Get right mandate allocation per party per state for 2017 election.

-Note: for the method described by law you would only add or subtract one (instead of 10).
+Note: for the method described by law you would only add or subtract 1 (instead of 10).
 However, this will make the code run significantly slower.
-If you have time to spare feel free to modify the code.
+If you have time to spare, feel free to modify the code.

 ``` r
 # seats per party